 At the time you file your application for an SAPO, the judge can enter a temporary ex parte order to protect you and other members of your family or household on a finding that there “is a clear and present danger of sexual assault or abuse.”
 Tex.
 Code Crim.
 Proc. § 7B.002.
 To grant this temporary order, the judge will review the affidavit that you submitted in your protective order application.
 The purpose of the temporary protective order is to protect you until the protective order hearing takes place.
 At the final hearing, the court will grant the SAPO if it finds there are reasonable grounds to believe the applicant is a victim of sexual assault.
 Tex.
 Code Crim.
 Proc. § 7B.003.
 For a pro se SAPO packet, visit https://texaslawhelp.org/sites/default/files/2016_sapo_-_fillable.pdf.

 Lastly, sexual assault victims are guaranteed certain rights under Texas law, regardless of whether you have reported the assault.
 For an overview discussion of these rights, see generally http://taasa.org/wp-content/uploads/2015/06/BR_KnowYourLegalRights_2014.pdf;

 https://texaslawhelp.org/article/sexual-assault-examinations-without-police-involvement; and https://www.texasattorneygeneral.gov/cvs/sexual-assault-information-for-adult-survivors.

-Q. 13-5 I am the child’s grandparent, but I do not have a court order for custody.
+Q. 13-5 -- I am the child’s grandparent or other relative, but I do not have a court order for custody.
 Can I still enroll my grandchild in school and obtain medical care?